-This recipe for turkey chili with beans is my adaptation of a smiliar one found in The Junior League at Home~a recipe collection from Junior Leagues across the U.S. This is one of my all-time favorite cookbooks, and this version of “Favorite Chili Beans” and declares it the winner of a chili cooking competition.
+This recipe for turkey chili with beans is my slight adaptation of one found in The Junior League at Home~a a recipe collection from Junior Leagues across the U.S.The cookbook calls this recipe “Favorite Chili Beans” and declares it the winner of a chili cooking competition.
 I’ve adapted this recipe for my family, and everyone loves it.

 Bland ground turkey can be made very flavorful with several seasonings.
 One of my favorites is the dry ranch dressing mix.
 I sprinkle it on the ground turkey once it has been browned and drained.
 Turkey meat is best seasoned BEFORE other ingredients are added to the pot.
 After browning the turkey, I add the dry seasonings and mix until turkey crumbles are completely coated.
 Then, all other ingredients can be added and the chili cooked according to the recipe.

 If you try these, please let me know what you think!
 As always, thanks for being a reader!
 Be blessed, and stay savvy!